BrenKenna/TaskTide/tasktide/itemstore/README.md

 # TaskTide - ItemStore
-The purpose of this Library is to offer 1).
-Support for File based Databases like SQLite, and RocksDB, and 2).
-Lock Coordination system so that different instances of TaskTide can read/write to the "backend".
+The purpose of this Library is to offer support for File based Databases like SQLite, and RocksDB, locking coordination system so that different instances of TaskTide can read/write to the "backend".

 Currently this is branch is only developed with RocksDB & SQLite in mind, and RocksDB is the only one implemented.
 However, given an Item is stored, these will be implemented to cover both SQLite, and SQL backends.